 - 1. All regular wagering taxes and fees to the State Gaming Fund for distribution as follows: - (a) 5% of each boat's monthly adjusted gross receipts to the local government where it docks. - (b) Amounts appropriated to the Illinois Gaming Board for administering and enforcing the Riverboat Gambling Act and the Video Gaming Act; to the Departments of Revenue and State Police for enforcing the Riverboat Gambling Act; and to the Department of Human Services to administer programs to treat problem gambling. - (c) Of receipts of (i) a riverboat that was licensed but not operating on January 1, 1998 and moves to a new location, (ii) a riverboat newly licensed after June 25, 1999, or (iii) the first riverboat gambling conducted on behalf of the state (whichever of those events occurs first): - 15% of adjusted gross receipts (AGR) to the Horse Racing Equity Fund.
 (The law says that the General Assembly "shall" appropriate an equal amount from the General Revenue Fund to the Education Assistance Fund.
 Both provisions apply before May 26, 2006 and starting December 15, 2008, unless any horse racing track begins operating a slot machine or video game of chance.) - 2% of AGR to Cook County to improve criminal justice.
-(Again, the law says the General Assembly "shall" appropriate an equal amount to the Education Assistance Fund.) - 2% of AGR to Chicago State University. - (d) Remainder of all regular taxes to Education Assistance Fund. - 2.
+(Again, the law says the General Assembly "shall" appropriate an equal amount to the Education Assistance Fund.)

+- \$1.6 million to the Chicago State University Education Improvement Fund. - \$66.36 million to the School Infrastructure Fund. - On July 1, 2013 only, \$92 million to the State Gaming Fund. - On July 1, 2013 only, \$23 million to the Horse Racing Equity Fund. - (d) Remainder of all regular taxes to Education Assistance Fund. - 2.
 Fines and penalties to Education Assistance Fund. - 3.
-Admission tax: - (a) \$1 to the municipality where the riverboat docks (or to the county if it docks in an unincorporated area). - (b) Remainder to the state.
+Admission tax: - (a) \$1 to the municipality where the riverboat docks (or to the county if it docks in an unincorporated area). - (b) Remainder to the State Gaming Fund.